The Strategic Leadership, M.P.S. (Master of Professional Studies) is an interdisciplinary

 in December 2013.
 She received a promotion once she started the program, becoming

-which opened doors of opportunity, but it also gave me leadership and organizational
+education, which opened doors of opportunity, but it also gave me leadership and organizational

 tools to use in my profession,” she says.
 Curtis chose MTSU’s program because it allowed